Acoustic trauma: Causes

 Acoustic trauma is an injury to the inner ear that's often caused by exposure to a high-decibel noise.
 This injury can occur after exposure to a single, loud noise or from exposure to noises at significant decibels over a longer period of time.
 Many cases have included a period of reduced hearing after exposure to loud sounds.
-Examples include after a concert or a visit to a discotheque or having worked with noisy equipment.
+Examples include after mowing a lawn, using power tools, or operating heavy machinery.
 This kind of hearing impairment is often temporary.
 After some recovery time, the acoustic trauma often will stop.